jwyuen/jwy-gh0stzk-dotfiles/README.md

   <sup>Manage your local music from the polybar module and the ncmpcpp player, both with a unique design that adapts to the theme's color scheme.</sup>
 - **Flexibility:**

-  <sup>Hide and show the polybar and eww widgets according to your needs, giving you complete control over your workspace.</sup>
+  <sup>Hide and show the polybar and eww widgets according to your needs, giving you control over your workspace.</sup>
 - **Functional Scratchpad:**

   <sup>Access the scratchpad functionality, a terminal window you can show or hide for tasks when you don't want the window taking up unnecessary space.</sup>